nielswritescode/eventsite/_pages/Organizers.md

  - Is mainly oriented towards students (although generally inclusive)
  - Has a membership fee (but only 15 euro for a 3 year membership to get us officialy recognized)

- Without this organization I wouldn't be anywhere at all.
-I feel an incredible amount of love towards this community.
+ >"Without this organization I wouldn't be anywhere at all.
+I feel an incredible amount of love towards this community." -Niels